-The Xbox 2 hype train has well and truly left the station.
-While we know very little about the next console (or consoles) from Microsoft, we do know a new Xbox is coming.
-Whether the new console will be called Xbox 2 or not remains to be seen, but as Xbox's Phil Spencer has already vaguely talked about the firm's next generation of games consoles, there is a lot of rumor and speculation doing the rounds on the internet.
-In this guide to the Xbox 2 we'll look at a potential release date for the Xbox 2, consider what price the Xbox 2 might launch at, and look at the rumored Xbox streaming box that will reportedly make use of Project xCloud.
+The Xbox Next Gen hype train has well and truly left the station.
+While we know very little about the next console (or consoles) from Microsoft, we do know that one is called Xbox Project Scarlett.
+In this guide to the Xbox Scarlett we'll look at the release date for the Xbox Project Scarlett, consider what the Xbox Scarlett price might launch at, and look at the rumored Xbox streaming box that will reportedly make use of Project xCloud.

-Will There be More Than One Xbox 2?
+Will There be More Than One Xbox Project Scarlett?

 Multiple reports have revealed that Microsoft is working on a family of video game devices, and a Windows Central report claims that there will be two consoles: a successor to the Xbox One S and a beefier machine that will succeed the Xbox One X. These are reportedly codenamed Anaconda and Scarlet.
 At one point the cheaper of the two consoles was rumored to be a streaming box, perhaps tied to Microsoft's own Project xCloud technology, but the exact truth remains a mystery.

 One thought, as discussed on the podcast below, is that the reported upcoming discless Xbox One S will, in fact, have streaming capability and be cheap enough to make a dedicated streaming box defunct.
 It remains to be seen if the cheaper, digital-only Xbox One S releases, but if it was priced close to the $150 price point, it would offer more than a streaming box for little extra money.

 Xbox 2 Leaks - What is the Truth?